 Remember all those years I spent partying and drinking like a fish, passing out, I mean blacking out?
-Well, I started to catch up on those decent night’s sleeps properly.
-My sleeps were that deep you could pass a circus through my room and it wouldn’t have woken me up.
-In my second year of sobriety, my sleeps were so deep and illusive, I’d have vividly intense dreams quite frequently.
+Well, I started to catch up on those decent night’s sleep properly.
+My sleep was that deep you could pass a circus through my room and it wouldn’t have woken me up.
+In my second year of sobriety, my sleep was so deep and elusive, I’d have vividly intense dreams quite frequently.
 This is also normal as your brain and it’s chemical balances begin to normalise.

 SIX.
 Developing Healthy and Positive Relationships.

 When I first moved to Zagreb and first began my sobriety journey, I attracted every Tom, Dick & Harry, both male and female.
 Some people were good, some people were innately bad and others faded out as fast as I met them.
 Entering sobriety in a whole new city where you basically don’t know anyone was difficult.
 I didn’t drink, I was still teaching myself to say No to alcohol and why I had to say no. It was as though my vices were routinely placed in front of me to test my desire for my new life.
 Fortunately, I survived these tests and still do, although they are less visible these days.

 When you enter recovery you quickly notice people for who they really are.
 Some people are good people and will respect your path and help you, I had a few of those, I was lucky.
 But you often find that you’ll have to share the same path with a few assholes who will have no respect for your desire to be sober and will try to trick you into relapsing.
 They are usually addicts themselves and in denial about their struggles.
 I have a very good natural instinct and thanks to my abusive first boyfriend, I can usually tell someone is bad news moments after meeting them.
 I removed a lot of people from my life just as my husband entered my life.